 Mission 18 takes place in Agrabah and introduces a new mission format, and it’s a weird one.
 Nominally, this is another of the Organization’s attempts to “determine your fitness for future missions,” but I’m not sure how this determines your fitness for anything.
 It just seems like the devs has a weird idea and put it in whether it made sense or not.
 The name of the game is “Collect the Emblems,” and the mission has you running around an environment collecting floating Organization emblems that have been scattered by another member.
 Let’s try to focus on using a lower-case “e” at the start of the word “emblem,” so we don’t get them confused with Emblem Heartless in a game focused on Emblem Heartless.
 Look, it’s not my fault the localizers didn’t have a thesaurus.

 One thing that annoys me about Org emblem missions is that if you get a close call, you have no way of telling if you grabbed the emblem in time or not.
-There’s no visible or audible difference between an emblem collected in time or not (a different chime would have been a nice start!), so unless you’re carefully watching the mission gauge instead of the top screen, there’s always going to be a sense of unease.
+There’s no visible or audible difference between an emblem collected in time or a dud (a different chime would have been a nice start!), so unless you’re carefully watching the mission gauge instead of the top screen, there’s always going to be a sense of unease.

 Returning to the subject of Mission 18 in particular: while you can clear this particular mission 100% on your first attempt, none of the emblem missions are very easy before you get mobility upgrades.
 Your prize for getting 100% is a boring old Blizzard panel (or two, with of the Bonus Gauge was in x2), so you could do worse than to pass on this mission with less than 100% for the time being.